dotnet/runtime/docs/design/mono/mobile-runtimeconfig-json.md

 ## Design Overview

-This feature could be achived by mainly two parts:
+We break up runtimeconfig.json loading into two parts:
 1. A new MSBuild task called `RuntimeConfigParser` will run after the `runtimeconfig.json` is created by the dotnet build process.
 The task will extract properties keys and values into a binary blob format.
 The resulting `runtimeconfig.blob` file will be bundled with the application.
 2. The runtime will expose a new API entrypoint `monovm_runtimeconfig_initialize` that gets either a path to pass to `mono_file_map_open` or a pointer to the blob in memory.
 Then, the runtime will read the binary data and populate the managed AppContext with the properties.